As Above, So Below (film)

-As Above, So Below is a 2014 American horror film written and directed by John Erick Dowdle and co-written by his brother Drew.
+As Above, So Below is a 2014 American horror film directed and co-written by John Erick Dowdle.
+The film stars Perdita Weeks, Ben Feldman, Edwin Hodge, François Civil, Marion Lambert, and Ali Marhyar.
 The title refers to the popular paraphrase of the second verse of the Emerald Tablet.
-It is presented as found footage of a documentary crew's experience exploring the Catacombs of Paris and was loosely based on the nine circles of Hell.
-The film was produced by Legendary Pictures and distributed by Universal Pictures, making it the first film in Legendary's deal with Universal.
-The film was released on August 29, 2014, and stars Perdita Weeks, Ben Feldman, Edwin Hodge, François Civil, Marion Lambert, and Ali Marhyar.
-The film received generally negative reviews from critics, but grossed $41 million against its $5 million budget.
+The film is presented as found footage of a documentary crew's experience exploring the Catacombs of Paris in search of the philosopher's stone, only to be confronted by supernatural forces hidden deep beneath the city.
+It was loosely based on the nine circles of Hell from Dante Alighieri's epic 14th-century poem Divine Comedy.

+It was the first film to get permission to shoot in the real Catacombs of Paris.
+The film was produced by Legendary Pictures and Brothers Dowdle, and distributed by Universal Pictures, making it the first film in Legendary's deal with Universal.
+The film was released theatrically on August 29, 2014, received negative reviews from critics and grossed $41.8 million worldwide against its $5 million budget.
+It gained a cult following after it was made available for streaming.